-For the 2013-14 tax year and beyond, ‘Cash Basis’ is a new way that self-employed businesses (ie sole traders and partnerships) can calculate their income and expenses when completing their self-assessment tax return.
+'Cash basis’ is a way for self-employed businesses (ie sole traders and partnerships) to calculate their income and expenses when completing their self-assessment tax return.

 The scheme is not relevant to limited companies and limited liability partnerships.